lexsf/azul/README.md

 Azul allows you to use professional-grade tools like Visual Studio Code in Roblox development.

-Yes, the name is a pun on "Rojo" (Azul is Spanish for "blue").
+_Yes, the name is a pun on Rojo (Spanish for "red").
+Azul means "blue"!_

 <a href="#quick-start"><b>Quick Start</b></a> — <a href="#why-azul"><b>Why Azul</b></a> — <a href="#configuration"><b>Configuration</b></a>

 ## Philosophy

 Unlike Rojo, Azul treats **Studio as the source of truth.** The local filesystem mirrors what's in Studio, not the other way around.

+When you do need to seed Studio from local files, run the one-time `azul build` command; after that, the regular sync loop continues to treat Studio as primary.

 ## Features